NHL Trade Deadline: The NHL Top 10 Must-Watch List

 8. Gustav Nyquist, Detroit Red Wings:

-Over the weekend, it was reported during Hockey Night in Canada’s “Headlines” segment that the Detroit Red Wings have officially asked forward and top trade chip Gustav Nyquist for a list of teams that he would be willing to accept a trade to.
+As Tony Wolak from THW reported earlier today, over the weekend, it was reported during Hockey Night in Canada’s “Headlines” segment that the Detroit Red Wings have officially asked forward and top trade chip Gustav Nyquist for a list of teams that he would be willing to accept a trade to.

 The Calgary Flames, Washington Capitals, Dallas Stars and San Jose Sharks could be among the teams with some interest.